 - Table – a traditional database view with rows and rows of data

 - Board – a Kanban board view that gives you an excellent holistic view of the status of each item

 - Timeline – a Gantt chart view

 - Calendar – a monthly Calendar view (unfortunately, it’s only fixed to a monthly view at the moment)

 - List – a trimmed-down version of a table – it’s literally a list of all your database entries

 - Gallery – an image-oriented view of your database.
-I’ve got a tutorial on How To Add Image To Gallery View In Notion here.
+I’ve got a tutorial on adding images to a gallery view here.

 How To Add A New Database Layout

 You can create as many views of your database as you’d like.
 To create a new view, click the “+” at the top of your database block.